LiteracyBridge/acm/acm/README.md

 # Configuring in IntelliJ

+Google chose to use Gradle for Android builds.
+Gradle is a hot mess, and the integration with IJ is not very unintuitive.
+But at least Gradle isn't Ant!
+Still, don't blame me for Gradle :)

+When you first open the project, you may get some weird error messages.
+Just let Gradle and IntelliJ settle down (takes *minutes* the first time), and then you should be fine.

 ##Import the project from GIT
 * Clone the ACM from git
-* Open top acm directory in IJ (File -> Open, choose the top level "acm").
+* Open the acm sub-directory in IJ (File -> Open, choose "acm", then "acm").
 * Select "Use auto-import" and accept the remaining defaults in "Import Project from Gradle"
 * In the next dialog, de-select "AndroidLoader", and click OK